falkr/ttm4175/pages/networking-1.md

 ## Experimenting with masks

+**NEW** Remove any address that looks like 169.254.XXX.XXX/16 in both Raspberry Pis.

 The goal of this task is to get more comfortable with subnets and masks.
 Start by configuring the rPi **not connected** to keyboard/screen: